 Many individuals abuse drugs and alcohol in such a dangerous and extreme manner that they develop a psychiatric condition as a result of their drug and alcohol use.
 In either case, the Evoke Wellness at Cohasset dual diagnosis treatment program will provide treatment for persons who are diagnosed with an addiction to heroin, prescription painkillers, benzodiazepines, cocaine and methamphetamine, alcohol, and hallucinogens.
 And for the following types of psychological disorders:

 - Anxiety Disorders

 - Bipolar Disorder

 - Eating Disorders

-To learn how to be admitted into the Evoke Wellness Massachusetts dual diagnosis program, a person must first successfully complete a medical detox program.
+To learn how to be admitted into the Evoke Wellness at Cohasset dual diagnosis program, a person must first successfully complete a medical detox program.
 After detox, the person will be assessed by our expert staff members who will evaluate what program is best for them.
 If addiction and mental health treatment benefits their growth and success in recovery, then they will immediately begin the admission process.

 You can get better.
 Call us today at 866.931.6429 to learn more about our dual diagnosis treatment program.